 - Make it gluten-free.
 Swap out the regular flour with gluten-free flour with added xanthan gum to make this bread.

 - Add texture.
-Add a mix of healthy seeds like pumpkin or flax seeds for a bite.
+Add a mix of healthy seeds like pumpkin or sunflower seeds for a bite.
 You can also sprinkle the top with oats for a rustic appearance.

 - Add herbs.
-Feel free to fold in some olives, sundried tomatoes, and Italian herbs like rosemary and oregano for an additional flavor.
+Feel free to fold in some olives, sundried tomatoes, and Italian herbs like rosemary and oregano for some additional flavor in each slice.

 To freeze: To freeze the bread, you can wrap the sliced bread and store it in the freezer for a few months.